Saving Captain Row

 "I have no future here."

 "I cannot be with you, Alex.
-You will be married off - probably to Euris."
+You will be married off to someone of your rank."

 "I shall never marry.
-I'm faithless, Lexi, forget me."
+I'm faithless, Lexi.
+You know that; forget me."

-"I'll never forget you; don't say that," shouted Alex, his face crimson with anger.
-Turning his back on her, he walked away, gathering his composure.
+"I'll never forget you; don't say that!" shouted Alex, his face turning crimson.
+Turning his back on her, he walked away.
 "I thought you as eager to see me as I you, but I miscalculated.
 I'll walk you down the mountain."

-"No, my love.
+"No, Alexander.
 I'm sorry; I've missed you so much.
 The day you left for the academy, I felt abandoned.
-I knew I'd lost you…"
+I knew I'd lost you."

-"You have not lost me; even if I were forced to marry someone else, you would be my legally bound concubine."
+"You have not lost me; even if I were forced to marry someone else, you would become my legally bound concubine."

 "Concubine?
 Why don't you just say slave?"

 "You know very well arranged marriages are for the convenience of the families.
 They are not about love."